 Weather

-As a result, expect a range between 26-34 degrees Fahrenheit with the north of the country a little colder, darker, and icier.
+February may be one of the coldest months of the year, though only marginally so.
+Contrary to what many people think, Iceland has a cold temperate (maritime) climate thanks partly to the warm Irminger Current, an offshoot of the Gulf Stream that warms its southern and western coast.
+As a result, expect a range between 26-34°F (-3-1°C), with the country's north a little colder, darker, and icier.
 High winds and unpredictable weather, including one or all in a single day: snow, sleet, rain, and sunshine, however, are to be expected, so be prepared for it all and pack wind and waterproof clothing alongside thermals.

 Crowds & Costs

-While you will have less time to squeeze in all you want to do, you should take advantage of the season where everything seems more calm, quiet, and when the tourist crowds are at their smallest.
-Plus, winter is the best time to see the Northern Lights.
+Winter has fewer visitors than spring, summer, and fall, but winter tourism has increased even stronger than the other seasons in recent years.
+December, January, and February see approximately one-third the number of visitors as the peak months in summer.
+While you'll have less time to squeeze in all you want to do, you should take advantage of the season when everything seems calmer, quieter, and when the tourist crowds are at their smallest.
+Plus, winter is the best time to see the northern lights.

 Where to Go

-A short flight (or 5-hour drive) takes you to the colorful, though small, Akureyri in Northern Iceland, a gateway to spectacular nature and skiing possibilities.
+A short flight (or five-hour drive) takes you to the colorful, though small, Akureyri in Northern Iceland, a gateway to spectacular nature and skiing possibilities.
 Explore the Mývatn region (volcanoes, geothermal hot springs, caves, and lava fields), Dettifoss waterfall, Goðafoss waterfall, and Ásbyrgi canyon.
 And head to Siglufjörður at the northern tip for a host of winter sports like skating, cross-country skiing, and snowmobiling.

 Chat with a local specialist who can help organize your trip.